botaul/botmaster/README.md

 automatically will delete your github token if your repository is public
 - Keywords are not case-sensitive (upper, lower, capitalize)
 - See changelogs on [releases's notes](https://github.com/fakhrirofi/twitter_autobase/releases)
-- I have written documentation in administrator_data
+- I have written documentation in config

 ### Auto accept message requests
 This works by sending welcome message to new followers, so Sender must follow the bot.
 In the beginning, it